iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 However, the command to run alone is not as interesting as its role within a pipeline, so we'll need to specify its dependencies and output files.
 We call this a pipeline [stage](/doc/commands-reference/run).
-Dependencies may include input files and directories, and the actual source script to run.
+Dependencies may include input files and directories, and the actual command to run.
 Outputs are files written to by the command, if any.

 1. Option `-d file.tsv` should be used to specify a dependency file or directory.
 The dependency can be a regular file from a repository or a data